7. Teaching and Learning Support and Student Resources

 7.10 Residential education

 7.10.1 Residential education plays a significant role in complementing the formal curriculum in the achievement of the University educational aims (Appendix 7.11).
 The Committee on Halls advises the Committee on Student Affairs on all matters pertaining to student residence and student welfare in residential halls and non-residential halls, as well as the development and planning of halls of residence.
-The Governance Committee of the Residential Colleges oversees all matters related to residential colleges and reports to the Committee on Student Affairs.
+Both the Residential Colleges and CEDARS-administered student residences have their respective governance committees to oversee the management and development of these residences.
+These governance committees report to the Committee on Student Affairs.

 7.11 Sports and exercises